josmar-crwdstffng/angular/aio/content/guide/architecture-services.md

    When you provide the service at the root level, Angular creates a single, shared instance of `HeroService` and injects it into any class that asks for it.
-   Registering the provider in the `@Injectable()` metadata also allows Angular to optimize an app by removing the service from the compiled application if it isn't used, a process known as *tree-shaking*.
+   Registering the provider in the `@Injectable()` metadata also allows Angular to optimize an app by removing the service from the compiled application if it is not used, a process known as *tree-shaking*.

 *   When you register a provider with a [specific NgModule](guide/architecture-modules), the same instance of a service is available to all components in that NgModule.
     To register at this level, use the `providers` property of the `@NgModule()` decorator.